Brown Bag Films: Independent era (1994–2015)

 On 23 March 2012, the premiere of Doc McStuffins broke rating records for the most watched preschool premiere ever in the United States.
-Brown Bag Films continue production on it as well as Henry Hugglemonster following Disney Junior's announcement of their series renewals and a second season of the Octonauts, and are joined by a very special new staff member - Toby the Studio Dog!
+Brown Bag Films continue production on it as well as Henry Hugglemonster following Disney Junior's announcement of their series renewals and a second season of the Octonauts, and are joined by a very special new staff member – Toby the Studio Dog.

 In 2013, Brown Bag Films began production on a short film ANYA, made to raise awareness for the charity To Russia With Love.
 Brown Bag Films recruit 30 new staff and expand the studio into a third premises.

 In February 2014, Brown Bag Films announced a television series adaptation of the Bing book series by author and illustrator Ted Dewan.
 Following series renewals by the host TV networks, they continued production on a second season of Henry Hugglemonster and Peter Rabbit, a third season of Doc McStuffins and a fourth season of The Octonauts.
 Brown Bag Films launched Brown Bag Labs, an online space for behind-the-scenes fun and tutorials from the studio.
 Octonauts was awarded with an IFTA for Best Children's Programme.
 ANYA was released online to raise funds for To Russia With Love charity.
 They announce the opening of their 2D studio in Manchester.
 Their short film An Ode To Love is awarded Best Irish Animation at Foyle Film Festival.
-They release the Christmas Special episode of their new online series Trouble In Paradise.
+They release the Christmas Special episode of their new online series Trouble in Paradise.

 In January 2015, their pilot episode of The Stinky and Dirty Show, based on the 'I Stink!' book series by Kate and Jim McMullan, debuted on Amazon Prime (now Amazon Prime Video) and was later greenlit for a full series.
 Bing is awarded for Best Writing in a Children's TV Episode by The Writer's Guild of Great Britain.
 Doc McStuffins received an award for Outstanding Children's Program at the 46th NAACP Image Awards and a Peabody Award at the 74th Annual Peabody Awards.

 9 Story Media Group subsidiary (2015–present)

-Brown Bag Films was acquired by 9 Story Media Group on 18 August 2015 as a way of "re-introducing 3D and CGI animation to 9 Story" after "a failed first-attempt implementation", according to its president, Vincent "Vince" Commisso.
+Brown Bag Films was bought by 9 Story Media Group on 18 August 2015 as a way of "re-introducing CGI animation to 9 Story" after "a failed first-attempt implementation", according to its president, Vincent "Vince" Commisso.
 On 7 March 2016, they began work on a computer-animated series for Disney Junior, Vampirina, based on the Vampirina Ballerina series of children's books written by Anne Marie Pace and illustrated by LeUyen Pham which debuted on 1 October 2017.

-In October 2017, more than two years after Brown Bag's acquisition, it became one of 9 Story's two main divisions alongside 9 Story Distribution International, taking over all 2D and 3D animation across 9 Story's studios in Dublin, Manchester and Toronto.
+In October 2017, more than two years after Brown Bag was bought, it became one of 9 Story's two main divisions alongside 9 Story Distribution International, taking over all 2D and 3D animation across 9 Story's studios in Dublin, Manchester and Toronto.
 9 Story also renamed its two animation studios in Bali (formerly BASE Animation Studios) and its base in Toronto after Brown Bag Films.